magento/devdocs/guides/v2.0/cloud/reference/discover-arch.md

 title: Cloud Architecture
 menu_title: Cloud Architecture
 menu_order: 20
 menu_node:
 version: 2.0
 github_link: cloud/reference/discover-arch.md
 ---

-Magento Enterprise Cloud Edition provides three environments to develop, test, and launch your store.
+Magento Commerce (Cloud) provides three environments to develop, test, and launch your store.
 These environments are read-only, accepting deployed code changes from Git branches in your project and supporting any development and branching methodology.

 ## Integration environment {#cloud-arch-int}
 Developers use the Integration environment to develop, deploy, and test the Magento application, custom code, extensions, and services.
 This environment is a PAAS (Platform as a Service) providing up to eight active environments for eight active Git branches.
 Each branch deploys to an environment with a web server, database, and configured services to fully test your site.

 The Integration environments run in a Linux container (LXC) on a grid of servers as a PAAS (Platform as a Service).
 You can have up to eight active *environments* (Git branches) at a time to development and test code.
 You can have more than eight branches, but not all will be active to access, view, and test in Integration.
-This environment does not support all Magento Enterprise Cloud Edition services, for example, Fastly is not accessible in Integration.
+This environment does not support all services, for example, Fastly is not accessible in Integration.
 All environments are read-only.

 The process for developing in Integration requires the following process: